openvinotoolkit/model_server/docs/ovms_quickstart.md

 ### Prebuilt containers

-A prebuilt container with OpenVINO&trade; Model Server is available for download on [dockerhub](https://hub.docker.com/r/intelaipg/openvino-model-server/).
-This image is based on Clearlinux and contains all components needed to perform an inference.
+A prebuilt container with OpenVINO&trade; Model Server is available for download on [dockerhub](https://hub.docker.com/r/openvino/ubuntu18_model_server).
+This image is based on Ubuntu 18 operating system and contains all components needed to perform an inference.

 To start using this image, you can pull it using the following command: